sumonbis/Model-Extraction/README.md

 4. Run the `python extract-model examples` to generate the AADL models for the MAVSDK code examples.
 The generated models are stored in the corresponding subdirectories.

 Before running the command, place the openai key (`api_key.txt`) in the root directory of the repository.

+## References

+How to verify the correctness of generated AADL model:

+- Johnsen, Andreas, Paul Pettersson, and Kristina Lundqvist.
+"An architecture-based verification technique for AADL specifications."
+European Conference on Software Architecture.
+Berlin, Heidelberg: Springer Berlin Heidelberg, 2011.

+- Johnsen, Andreas, et al. "Automated verification of AADL-specifications using UPPAAL."
+2012 IEEE 14th International Symposium on High-Assurance Systems Engineering.
+IEEE, 2012.

+- Ling, Dongyi, et al. "Reliability evaluation based on the AADL architecture model."
+Journal of Networks 9.10 (2014): 2721.